hapijs/hapi/docs/Reference.md

     - `bind` - an object passed back to the provided `handler` (via `this`) when called.

     - `app` - application-specific configuration.
-Should not be used by plugins which should use
+Should not be used by [plugins](#plugins) which should use

       `plugins[name]` instead.

     - `plugins` - plugin-specific configuration. `plugins` is an object where each key is a plugin name and the value is the plugin configuration.

-    - `pre` - an array with prerequisites methods which are executed in serial or in parallel before the handler is called and are described in [Route prerequisites](#route-prerequisites).
+    - `pre` - an array with [route prerequisites](#route-prerequisites) methods which are executed in serial or in parallel before the handler is called.

     - `validate` - request input validation rules for various request components.
 When using a [Joi](http://github.com/hapijs/joi) validation object, the values of the other inputs (e.g.